Adam-A/Python-NLTK-Twitter-Bot-Analysis/README.md

 Testing words include (but not limited to): white, we, bogus, lives, [try with more cameron pls]

+### Observations

+- It was difficult finding categorized Democrat and Republican files.
+This basically made or broke how many false-positives we would get.
+Plus, tweets having hashtags and emojis didn't help.
+This, along with people's tendancy for sarcasm on the web, made our lives a bit more difficult
+- Sort of the counterpoint to the first bulletpoint, we had a lot more test data than train data.
+In our opinion, there should be a good amount of both for correct predictions

 # Source data:

 - https://www.kaggle.com/kapastor/democratvsrepublicantweets <-- for the collection of categorized democratic/republican tweets